 - Consider the reflection questions.
 You may wish to write out or make notes on your responses.

 Defining Authentic Leadership

-Reflect on the reading “The Authenticity Paradox” and the first two TED Talks listed above (Washington and Robotham) and answer these questions:
+Reflect on the first two readings (“The Authenticity Paradox” and “How to overcome impostor phenomenon”) and the first two TED Talks listed above (Washington and Robotham) and answer these questions:

 - What does “being authentic” mean in your life?